Introduction

 Protecting Variables with Underscores and Double Underscores

-).
-This makes the variable private, and it can only be accessed within the class itself.
-This helps to avoid unintended changes to critical data from other parts of your program.
+This makes the variable private, which means it can only be accessed from within the class.
+No other part of your program can directly access or modify it.

 Here’s how it works: